CLC

 Some recent examples are Lajamanu’s water park, a ‘cultural mapping’ project in Willowra, cemetery research projects in Balgo, Billiluna and Ringer Soak, as well as sport facility upgrades in Yuendumu.

-In 2020 the GMAAAC Directors commissioned Pintubi, Anmatyerre Warlpiri Media (PAW Media) to make a film for the residents that tells the GMAAAC story, celebrates GMAAAC’s achievements and shows them how they can get involved in the corporation’s community projects and governance.
+The GMAAAC Directors commissioned Pintubi, Anmatyerre Warlpiri Media (PAW Media) in 2020 to make a film for the residents that tells the GMAAAC story, celebrates GMAAAC’s achievements and shows them how they can get involved in the corporation’s community projects and governance.

-The film was made in collaboration with the nine GMAAAC community committees, the GMAAAC Directors and the CLC CD Unit staff.
+The film was made in collaboration with the nine GMAAAC community committees, the GMAAAC Directors and the Central Land Council Community Development unit staff.

 wave